 Climate-friendly energy policies fall into one of three general categories—policies that:

-Building and Industrial Efficiency
+Industrial End-Use Efficiency

 Research and Development